Resistance is

 Occupy

-Congratulations to Kieron Boona Anderson, our first Occupy Resident.
+Kieron Boona Anderson, our first Occupy Resident.
 He is a direct descendant of the Ngugi people of Moreton Island and Kullilli People of Thargomindah.

 Kieron is deeply connected to the continuation and sharing of knowledge from his grandparents homelands and the sacred systems that have been entrusted to him across both nations.
 He brings together his professions as a trained chef and an emerging contemporary artist to share old + new stories, emphasising cultural resilience and food sovereignty.